RenaFukuda99/R_project/README.md

-I added a readme for this repo
+I added a readme for this repository